krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

   - Output of embedding is not text buy image or sound

 ### Generative AI (Gen-AI) <a id="GenAI"></a>

+FMs use self-supervised learning to create labels from input data, however, fine-tuning an FM is a supervised learning process
+Foundation models use self-supervised learning to create labels from input data.
+This means no one has instructed or trained the model with labeled training data sets.

+Fine-tuning involves further training a pre-trained language model on a specific task or domain-specific dataset, allowing it to address business requirements.
+Fine-tuning is a customization method that does change the weights of your model.
+Fine-tuning an FM is a supervised learning process.

 - Multi-purpose foundation models backed by __neural networks__
 - They can be fine-tuned if necessary to better fit our use-cases: text generation, text summarization, chatbot, image generation